cs456s24/cs456s24/lab3/lab_3_description.md

 2. Create the 'schematic' and verify it is the correct circuit.
 Recall `RTL analysis` -> `Open Elaborated Design`
 3. Edit your verilog if necessary.
 4. Once your verilog and circuit are correct get screen captures for your report.
-5. Using the procedures learned in a prior lab, force values to create a timing diagram that demonstrates the circuit is functioning correctly.
+5. In a prior lab, force values were used to create a timing diagram that demonstrates the circuit is functioning correctly.
+Generating these force values over and over is time consuming and has to be repeated each debugging session.
+Today we will learn to use a testbench to run a simulation instead.

+## Using a testbench ##
+6.

+## Simulate ##
-6. Create a screen capture of the timing diagram for your lab report.
+7. Create a screen capture of the timing diagram for your lab report.

 ____